c6o/docs/content/archive/app-service.md

 ## Application Manifest

 App manifests contain the information needed deploy an application.
-An application typically corresponds to a kubernetes *deployment*.
+An application typically corresponds to a Kubernetes *deployment*.

 - packaging information including icon, application type, name, description, authors, and other data needed for provisioners, the hub UI.
 - docker images for the provisioner to install